Spring (March-May)

 Q: Can I visit Miura camping sites guide in one day?

 A: Yes, a day trip is possible from Tokyo.
-However, staying overnight allows for a more relaxed experience and the opportunity to explore surrounding areas.
+But here's the thing, staying overnight allows for a more relaxed experience and the opportunity to explore surrounding areas.

 Q: Is English spoken at Miura camping sites guide?